Information Security 101. This training was created by the UW Office of Information Security (OIS)

 But UW offers tools you can use to block these types of intrusions: Eduroam, a free encrypted wireless service, and Husky OnNet, a service that creates a virtual private network (VPN) by encrypting traffic from remote locations to the University.
 More information about these services can found in the “Things to Do” section of this training.

 Know the Policies

-The UW Office of the CISO develops and facilitates University-wide information security policies to manage due-care and respond to changes in laws and regulations.
+The UW Office of Information Security develops and facilitates University-wide information security policies to manage due-care and respond to changes in laws and regulations.

 - Policies represent rules that are published in the UW policy directory.

 - Guidelines are recommendations, advice, or procedures that help explain how University rules and policies are implemented.

 The UW Administrative Policy Statements and UW Information Security Guideline are linked on this web page:

 At the core, protecting information is being aware that the data you have stored in your devices and systems is valuable, to you and others and remembering that it should be kept secure.
 While best practices and checklists are not the perfect panacea, that doesn’t mean they aren’t useful and necessary.
 They are an important part of keeping track of many details associated with maintaining technology.
 Remember they are not the end points of awareness, only the beginning.
 Here’s a list of fundamentals to get you started: